We are pleased to announce our new openSUSE Weekly News.

 Put our heads together!

-others are saying, we invite you to join us.
+If you’ve had some interest in accessibility and have some thoughts or want to learn what others are saying, we invite you to join us.
 We’ll be giving out free virtual coffee and hot chocolate throughout the meeting. :-)

 Election Commitee: Board Election 2010

 The phase 1 (campaign phase) of the Board Election 2010 started on January 5th and candidates have unveiled their election manifestos.

 Even if you aren’t eligible to vote, we strongly recommend you to read carefully the thoughts and commitments of the candidates and write an endorsement on the bottom of the candidate’s Platform when you think he is appropriate person for the Board.

 You can read all the election manifestos from candidates here.